dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 {% capture whats_the_point %}

-* Run Dart applications in the Dart VM.
-* The Dart VM runs in a Web browser...
-* ...or on the command line.
-* All Dart apps have a `main` function.
+* All Dart apps have a main function.
+* Run Dart Web apps in Dartium.
+* Compile Dart apps to JavaScript for other browsers.
+* Use Dart to write command-line apps also.
+* Dart Editor is a full-function editor.

 {% endcapture %}